scrapy/scrapy/docs/intro/install.rst

 .. warning::
-    This installation method requires “Microsoft Visual C++” for installing some scrapy dependencies which demands significantly more disk space than Anaconda.
+    This installation method requires “Microsoft Visual C++” for installing some Scrapy dependencies which demands significantly more disk space than Anaconda.

 #.
 Download and execute `Microsoft C++ Build Tools`_ to install the Visual Studio Installer.